ContextMapper/context-mapper-examples/src/main/cml/architectural-refactorings/README.md

 This folder contains input and ouput examples written in CML to illustrate the idea behind the [Architectural Refactorings (ARs)][1] implemented by the Context Mapper tool.
-The refactorings can be executed with a right-click on the corresponding element in the editor (aggregate or bounded context) and choosing the AR in the _Context Mapper: Refactor_ context menu entry.
+The refactorings can be executed with a right-click on the corresponding element in the editor (aggregate, bounded context, or relationship arrows) and choosing the AR in the _Context Mapper: Refactor_ context menu entry.
 The context menu shows only refactorings for which the selected model element fulfills the preconditions.

 You find an overview table with all ARs below.
 Within the sub-folders of this directory you find detailed descriptions and the